All Episodes

 So the idea that Joe Biden might be coming out in the basement, I mean, he's a very weak candidate for the Democrats, and there's no enthusiasm.

-Let's look at the results uh in elections that many people didn't pay attention to, and that is the California 25th uh district, which I I found very, very interesting.
+Let's look at the results in elections that many people didn't pay attention to, and that is the California 25th district, which I found very, very interesting, and the Wisconsin seventh victory by Republicans.

-Uh this guy Mike Garcia taking over Katie Hill's uh spot, it looks like in Congress in that district, the 25th district.
+This guy, Mike Garcia, taking over Katie Hill's spot, it looks like in Congress in that district, the 25th district, it's the first Republican in 22 years to claw back a seat from the Democrats in California.

-It's the first Republican in 22 years to claw back a seat from the Democrats in California, and it's interesting because even Gavin Newsom tried to open up his everything else is closed, but he opened up new polling places just to help uh in Democratic, uh more democratic parts of the district.
+Everything else is closed, but he opened up new polling places just to help in Democratic, more Democratic parts of the district.

-Because my interpretation is is that whatever momentum Democrats might have had in 2018 would be gone.
+Because my interpretation is that whatever momentum Democrats might have had in 2018 would be gone.

 Scott.

-You know, Sean, you know, when you talk about these things, uh I always offer the caution that people attach too much uh, you know, excitement to special elections.
+You know, Sean, you know, when you talk about these things, I always offer the caution that people attach too much excitement to special elections.

 Matt mentioned people who are anxious to get back out to work.

-Uh We did a poll the other day and found that 60% of voters, six out of ten, believe that all businesses should be allowed to reopen now as long as they practice some sort uh you know safety protocols.
+We did a poll the other day and found that 60% of voters, six out of 10, believe that all businesses should be allowed to reopen now as long as they practice some safety protocols.

 Only 26% are opposed.